italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

 Access to the Entity Configuration
 ++++++++++++++++++++++++++++++++++

-This section describes how to identify the URL :rfc:`3986` in roder to download the Entity Configuration of a given subject.
+This section describes how to identify the URL :rfc:`3986` in order to download the Entity Configuration of a given subject.

 The web path ``.well-known/openid-federation`` is the resource by which a member publishes its configuration (Entity Configuration).
 This web path MUST be appended to the URL which identifies the subject.